Alex-twn/STM32MP15x_workshop/readme.md

 > ```bash
 > PC $> STM32CubeProgrammer
 > ```
->

 ![](Pictures/4_Screenshot.png)

-6. On the right, select USB (not STLINK, set by default) in the connection picklist and click on "Refresh" button.
+6. On the right, select USB (not STLINK, set by default) in the connection picklist and click on *Refresh* button.
 Serial Number is displayed if USB is detected.
-Click on "Connect"
+Click on *Connect*

 ![](Pictures/5_Screenshot.png)